ferkofodor-dtu/probeai/reports/README.md

 Yes, I did use branches.
 For the development of the project, I created a `dev` branch.
 This allowed me to work on features without affecting the main branch.
 Once I was done with a feature, I created a pull request to merge the branch with the main branch.
 This workflow helped me keep the main branch clean and stable, while allowing me to work on the various features.

+In general branches are useful for parallel development, allowing multiple people to work on different parts of the code simultanously.
+Pull requests are useful for reviewing code and ensuring that the main branch is as stable as possible.
+Also, with github actions, I find them even more interesting and important!

 ### Question 10

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**